Okinawa diet: Relative longevity

 As assessed over 1949 to 1998, people from the Ryukyu Islands (of which Okinawa is the largest) had a life expectancy among the highest in the world (83.8 years vs. 78.9 years in the United States), although the male life expectancy rank among Japanese prefectures plummeted in the 21st century.

 Okinawa had the longest life expectancy in all prefectures of Japan for almost 30 years prior to 2000.
 The relative life expectancy of Okinawans has since declined, due to many factors including Westernization.
 In 2000, Okinawa dropped in its ranking for longevity advantage for men to 26th out of 47 within the prefectures of Japan.
-In 2015, Japan had the highest life expectancy of any country: 90 years for women and for men, 84 years.

 Although there are myriad factors that could account for differences in life expectancy, calorie restriction and regular physical activity could be the main ones.
 People have promoted the "Okinawa diet", despite the fact that the diet alone is unlikely to solely explain high life expectancy among seniors on Okinawa in the 20th century.

 Indigenous islanders' diet

 The plate to the right is the national dish, gōyā chanpurū, made with bitter melon known as goyain.

 The traditional diet of the islanders contained sweet potato, green-leafy or root vegetables, and soy foods, such as miso soup, tofu or other soy preparations, occasionally served with small amounts of fish, noodles, or lean meats, all cooked with herbs, spices, and oil.
 Although the traditional Japanese diet usually includes large quantities of rice, the traditional Okinawa diet consisted of smaller quantities of rice; instead the staple was sweet potato.
 The Okinawa diet had only 30% of the sugar and 15% of the grains of the average Japanese dietary intake.

 Okinawan cuisine consists of smaller meal portions of green and yellow vegetables, soy and other legumes, relatively small amounts of rice compared to mainland Japan, as well as occasional fish and pork.
 The center of the Okinawan cuisine is the sweet potato.
 Not only is the sweet potato tuber used but so are the leaves from the plant.
-The leaves are used often in miso soup.
-In Okinawa, the bitter melon is called goya and is served in the national dish, gōyā chanpurū.